AninditaBasu/indica/docs/index.md

 These APIs are distributed under the MIT license.
 This means you are free to use the data any which way you want, so long as you don't hold me liable and you give me an attribution.
 See [The MIT License (MIT)](https://opensource.org/licenses/MIT).

 All content on this website, unless otherwise stated, is distributed under the Creative Commons license.
-This means the content is dedicated as-is, without any liability. to the worldwide public domain.
+This means the content is dedicated as-is, without any liability, to the worldwide public domain.
 See [The Creative Commons Zero v1.0 Universal license](https://wiki.creativecommons.org/wiki/CC0_FAQ).

 ## Rate limits

 The APIs are hosted on Heroku, where I have a limit of 500 hours a month.
-This limit includes all my apps hosted on Heroku (I have apps there besides these APIs).
+This limit includes all my apps hosted on Heroku (I have other apps there besides these APIs).
 I am neither tracking who makes how many calls to the APIs nor throttling calls on IP-address basis.
 My only request is, call these APIs in a fair manner so that I have some hours always available to run my other projects.

 !!! note "Heavy use"